 An Indicated and Inferred Base Metal Mineral Resource for the Project has been reported within the highgrade vanadium domain, beneath the base of sulphide weathering, in the areas of highest drill density (80 - 140 metre spaced drill lines with 30 metre drill centres).
 Base metals are potentially economically recoverable as a sulphide flotation of the tails produced through beneficiation of the vanadium ore.

-Due to the reliance on concentration of the base metals into the non-magnetic tails through beneficiation of the vanadium ore, the Indicated material is restricted to the high-grade domain within the pit optimisations from Australian Vanadium Limited's (AVL's) Bankable Feasibility study (BFS).
-Inferred material is located beneath the optimised pits in the vanadium high-grade domain within classified vanadium Mineral Resources.
-Table 2 below outlines the resource, by pit area.
+Due to the reliance on concentration of the base metals into the non-magnetic tails through beneficiation of the vanadium ore, the Indicated Mineral Resource is restricted to the high-grade domain within the pit optimisations from AVL's Bankable Feasibility study (BFS).
+Inferred Mineral Resource is located beneath the optimised pits in the vanadium high-grade domain within classified vanadium Mineral Resources.
+Table 2 below outlines the resource by pit area.